Genfo: the Ethiopian Eritrean barley porridge

 Ayib (አይብ) is a traditional Ethiopian fresh cheese, similar to ricotta or cottage cheese.

-It is made from sour milk after the butter has been removed by churning.
+It is made from soured milk after the butter has been removed by churning.

-It is often served as a side dish to spicy dishes, such as doro wat (a spicy chicken stew), or as part of a mixed dish with injera (sourdough flatbread).
+It is often served as a side for spicy dishes, such as doro wat (a spicy chicken stew), or as part of a mixed plate with injera (sourdough flatbread).

 Author image